bytedance/g3/g3proxy/doc/configuration/escapers/proxy_float.rst

 * udp connect (only socks5 peer)
 * http(s) forward

+The Cap'n Proto RPC publish command is supported on this escaper, the published data should be an array of or just one :ref:`peer <config_escaper_dynamic_peer>`.

 The following egress path selection methods is supported:

 * :ref:`by json <proto_egress_path_selection_by_json>`

   The json value will be parsed as one (json map) or more (json array) :ref:`peer <config_escaper_dynamic_peer>`.
   The peers passed here will overwrite the ones in the escaper config.

-The Cap'n Proto RPC publish command is supported on this escaper, the published data should be an array of or just one :ref:`peer <config_escaper_dynamic_peer>`.

-There is no path selection support for this escaper.

 Config Keys
 ===========